You’ve Got Mail—Send a Postcard to an Inmate With DoNotPay’s Help

 Whether you need to find an inmate or find out how to email one, DoNotPay has your back.
 While you can keep using DoNotPay to connect with an inmate, there's so much more you could do with our handy robot lawyer app.

 We can assist in a bunch of time-consuming and nerve-racking tasks, from disputing parking tickets to managing your bills.
-Access DoNotPay from your web browser, and you’ll never again have to face bureaucratic problems alone!
+Access DoNotPay from your, and you’ll never again have to face bureaucratic problems alone!

 If you're still harboring any doubts, take a look at all the features you can have access to: